itscodenation/curriculum-15-16/units/14-jQuery/lessons/1-jquery/README.md

 The above CSS code instructs the browser to find all elements that have an ID of "box" and then change their background color.

 jQuery has selectors too.
-To instruct it to find all elements that have an ID of "box", write:
+To instruct it to find all elements that have an ID of "main", write:

 ```
-$("#box");
+$("#main");
 ```

-Notice the syntax: a dollar sign followed by parentheses.
-Inside the parentheses is a string which contains the identifier.
-Remember that a pound sign (`#`) represents an ID and a period (`.`) represents a class.

-Note that the above code doesn't do anything after it has selected all the found items.
-Let's look at a more interesting case.

-##### Read `div`

 Suppose our HTML looks like so: